artursniegowski/FUN_PYTHON_PROJECTS/Movie_website_scraper/README.md

 The data is scraped from - Empires 100 greates movies of all time.
 Relevant information is pulled out, like the title and the ranking of each movie.
 The next step is saving the data into a file 'movies.txt' as a list of movies that can be watched later.

 The scraped data from the top 100 movies of all time from the website https://web.archive.org/web/20200518073855/https://www.empireonline.com/movies/features/best-movies-2/ is stored in a file called `movies.txt`.
-This file lists the movies titles in ascending order (starting from 1).
+This file lists the movie titles in ascending order (starting from 1).

 'movies.txt' file looks something like this: